jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-5/chapter-2c.md

-+++
+---
+title: "Cultural Differences Affect Morals"
+heading: "Chapter 2c"
-title=  "Cultural Differences Affect Morals" heading=  "Chapter 2b" description=  "The politeness highly esteemed in Russia would be seen as rudeness and barbarism at the French court" date=  2015-09-28 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-5/chapter-2a" linkbtext=  "Chapter 2a" linkf=  "/research/smith/theory-moral-sentiments/part-6/section-1" linkftext=  "Section 1"
+description: "The politeness highly esteemed in Russia would be seen as rudeness and barbarism at the French court"
-+++
+weight: 28
+author: "Adam Smith"
+image: "/covers/tms.jpg"
+icon: /icons/smith.png
+---

-20 This heroic and unconquerable firmness is demanded from every savage by his country's custom and education.
+{{< s v="20" >}} This heroic and unconquerable firmness is demanded from every savage by his country's custom and education.

 It is not required of those who are brought up to live in civilized societies.

-They are easily pardoned if they= complain when they are in pain, grieve when they are in distress, and allow themselves to be overcome by love or discomposed by anger.
+They are easily pardoned if they:
+- complain when they are in pain,
+- grieve when they are in distress, and
+- allow themselves to be overcome by love or discomposed by anger.

 Such weaknesses are not apprehended to affect the essential parts of their character.

 As long as they do not do anything contrary to justice or humanity, they lose little reputation even if the composure of their behaviour should be disturbed.

 A humane and polished people have more sensibility to the passions of others.

-They can more=
+They can more:
 - readily enter into an animated and passionate behaviour, and
 - easily pardon some little excess.